Silk Road (marketplace): Sales

 Silk Road provided goods and services to over 100,000 buyers.
-Based on data from 3 February 2012 to 24 July 2012, an estimated $15 million in transactions were made annually on Silk Road.
-Twelve months later, Nicolas Christin, the study's author, said in an interview that a major increase in volume to "somewhere between $30 million and $45 million" would not surprise him.
+Over the 2 1/2 years in which the website was in operation, it generated $183 million in sales and $13 million in commissions, based on the value of bitcoin at the time of transactions.
+Due to the significant rise in bitcoin value over that period, the revenue and commission are also sometimes reported as $1.2 billion and $80 million, respectively.

 Initially there were a limited number of new seller accounts available; new sellers had to purchase an account in an auction.
 Later, a fixed fee was charged for each new seller account.
 Buyers and sellers conducted all transactions with bitcoins (BTC), a cryptocurrency that provides a certain degree of anonymity.
 Silk Road held buyers' bitcoins in escrow until the order had been received and a hedging mechanism allowed sellers to opt for the value of bitcoins held in escrow to be fixed to their value in US$ at the time of the sale to mitigate against Bitcoin's volatility.
 Any changes in the price of bitcoins during transit were covered by Dread Pirate Roberts.

 The complaint published when Ulbricht was arrested included information the FBI gained from a system image of the Silk Road server collected on 23 July 2013.
 It noted that, "From February 6, 2011 to July 23, 2013 there were approximately 1,229,465 transactions completed on the site.
 The total revenue generated from these sales was 9,519,664 Bitcoins, and the total commissions collected by Silk Road from the sales amounted to 614,305 Bitcoins.
-According to the government, total sales were equivalent to roughly $183 million and involved 146,946 buyers and 3,877 vendors.
+According to the government, total sales were equivalent to roughly $1.2 billion and involved 146,946 buyers and 3,877 vendors.
 According to information users provided upon registering, 30 percent were from the United States, 27 percent chose to be "undeclared", and beyond that, in descending order of prevalence: the United Kingdom, Australia, Germany, Canada, Sweden, France, Russia, Italy, and the Netherlands.
 During the 60-day period from 24 May to 23 July, there were 1,217,218 messages sent over Silk Road's private messaging system.